je-suis-tm/graph-theory/README.md

 5. Knight's Tour

 Knight's tour is a game where a knight travels all the squares on a k by k chessboard.
 And each square can only be travelled once.
 The solution can be obtained by DFS with a list that records whether each square on the chessboard has been visited.
-The rules of a knight's movement are very strange.
-The edges of the graph would indicate the valid move from one square to another.
+The rules of a knight's movement are very different from pawns or king.
+The edges of the graph should indicate the valid move from one square to another.

 6. Missionaries and Cannibals

 Missionaries and cannibals is a classic river problem.
 I actually prefer its alternative version called jealous husband.
 There are k missionaries and k cannibals.
 They need to cross a river.
-There is a boat with only two people capacity.
+There is a boat with the capacity of only two people.
 There should be at least one person to sail the boat.
 These rules are subjected to one constraint.
 Cannibals cannot outnumber missionaries on both sides of the river.
 Again, the solution is similar to water jug problem.
 We have to set up edges based upon the rule of the game to connect all possible and valid scenarios together.
 As usual, BFS always return the optimized result rather than DFS.

 7. Forex Arbitrage